projectara/greybus-spec/source/special.rst

    The AP uses this Operation to request the SVC to set Interface State intf_id's :ref:`hardware-model-vsys` to V_SYS_OFF.

+.. c:function:: int intf_refclk_enable(u8 intf_id, u8 *result);

+   The AP uses this Operation to request the SVC to set Interface State intf_id's :ref:`hardware-model-refclk` to REFCLK_ON.

+.. c:function:: int intf_refclk_disable(u8 intf_id, u8 *result);

+   The AP uses this Operation to request the SVC to set Interface State intf_id's :ref:`hardware-model-refclk` to REFCLK_OFF.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^